iOS, OSx, and SCORM

 - Flash. iOS doesn’t support Flash, so if your content is built with Flash then it won’t work on iOS.

 - Connectivity.
 In almost every case, SCORM needs a constant Internet connection in order to report interactions back to an LMS.
 If your iOS device is on a wifi network or in a location that has solid cell/3G reception, then the connectivity issue isn’t a problem.
 If there is only intermittent connectivity, then your LMS might struggle to store a learner’s progress (though it can be done – contact us at here to learn more).
-It’s even possible to have a native app for iOS that runs SCORM content with only intermittent Internet connectivity, it’s just not easy.
+It’s even possible to have a native app for iOS that runs SCORM content with only intermittent Internet connectivity, but it can be difficult to set up.

 If you have a concern about how well your content will run on iOS devices, then just test out your content in SCORM Cloud from your iOS device.
-The SCORM Cloud player could be optimized a little better to handle iOS (and it’s on our road map to do so), but it will give you an idea of what your content will look like.
+The SCORM Cloud player will give you an idea of what your content will look like.